 Luckily, this high-quality technical grade material and carefully crafted felt is not much pricey.
 It puts this ball at the top-choice of professionals and tournaments.
 Despite amazing features and quality this ball has a low cost.

 The ITF approved ball is not just out of the list of quality tennis balls.
 It is worth considering as an affordable option for low budget players.
 Babolat championship is ready to help you to improve your game that other expensive balls maybe can’t.

-It offers good bounce and spin with good build quality felt for beginners players to experience one.
-These balls aren’t deformed and don’t wear quickly, but rather maintain shape and provide a good playability.
+It offers good bounce and spin along with good build quality felt for beginner players to experience.
+These balls aren’t deformed and don’t wear out quickly, but rather maintain shape and provide good playability.

 Babolat offers good prices against this ball and long time performance for players.

 Wilson has designed this ball for traditional performance and long term performance on all courts.
 DuraWeave felt has been used for quality play and additional performance.
 Don’t forget that It is the official ball for two grand slam tournaments i.e. US Open and Australian Open and NCAA tennis for men & women.

 These premium quality balls have been manufactured for competitive play and for practice or training sessions as well.
 It makes it a top priority for majority of tennis players.
 A single can contains 3 balls and you can purchase it in bulk quantity up to 24 cans.